F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 Yes.
 CIS supports traffic splitting as per the ratio specified for each cluster and also works with A/B as well.

 ### Is A/B supported in multiCluster mode?
 Yes.
 CIS supports A/B with multiCluster.

-However, it's not supported with extendedServices/multiClusterServices.
+### Is A/B custom persistence supported in all the modes?
+No. A/B persistence is supported in ratio mode and pool member type as cluster.